neroist/nova/docs/book/api-key.md

 ![](https://files.readme.io/df8629a-api_pics_03.png)

-4. Finally, add your name add reason for application, and submit a request for your API key
+4. Finally, add your name add reason for application, and submit a request for your API key.

 ![](https://files.readme.io/8c04a1e-api_pics_04.png)